Should You Leave Your Passport as a Deposit in Thailand?

 - Misuse: Although rare, there is a risk that your passport information could be copied for identity theft or illegal activities.

-3. ✅ What Should the Correct Rental Method Be?
+3. ✅ What Should the Right Rental Method Be?

 A professional and honest rental business operates as follows: